BDC Hamburger Icon

 3. Adjust for uncashed checks.

 If you regularly send payments by check for your business, chances are you’ve sent a few checks that haven’t been cashed yet, so they won’t be reflected in your bank records.
-This means you may have recorded quite a few transactions that aren’t included in your bank statement or reflected in your final balance.
+That means you may have recorded quite a few transactions that aren’t included in your bank statement or reflected in your final balance.

 In other words, your bank statement may show “available” funds that could disappear any day when payees cash your checks.
 For purposes of account reconciliation, you’ll need to adjust your records by adding back the value of any uncashed checks or subtracting the value of any deposits that haven’t cleared yet.